SAE501-Team/SAE501-chat/README.md

 After that, go to server/assets/behhchat-module and change the server that it is aiming to your API server IP.

+And after that go to client/components/Chat.jsx to change the url of the Express server.

 ### What I needed to do to make this work

 - Create a ExpressJS server to make API calls